FDio/csit/docs/report/vpp_performance_tests/documentation/containers.rst

   escaping a container or cause harm to the host, [apparmor]_.
-- SELinux - Security Enhanced Linux is a Linux kernel security module that provides similar function to AppArmor, supporting access control security policies including United States Department of Defense–style mandatory access controls.
+- SELinux - Security Enhanced Linux is a Linux kernel security module that provides similar function to AppArmor, supporting access control security policies including United States Department of Defense-style mandatory access controls.
 Mandatory access controls allow an administrator of a system to define how applications and users can access different resources such as files, devices, networks and inter-